ganesh-git2014/splunk-build-manager/README.md

 - ~~Make download more stable~~ (It seems open too many download threads (connections) will make it unstable)
 - ~~Record the download stats in the log~~
 - Add a search bar in the web page (search the build in the site, if not exist get the corresponding url from http://releases.splunk.com)
+- Improve the download module (e.g. support waiting for connection if is disconnected)
+- Give links for release builds and reserve them longer then other builds